sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 2. Deployment of the trained model as a SageMaker inference endpoint.
 3. Implementation of an AWS Lambda function that performs feature generation and invokes the deployed endpoint.

-The resulting architecture is illustrated in Figure X.
+The resulting architecture is illustrated below.

 ```text
 StatsBomb Open Data (S3)